donghyunSon8190/5gc/src/lte/doc/source/lte-design.rst

     should be modeled accurately.

-EPC Model
+NGC Model
 +++++++++

-The main objective of the EPC model is to provides means for the simulation of end-to-end IP connectivity over the LTE model.
+The main objective of the NGC model is to provides means for the simulation of end-to-end IP connectivity over the LTE model.
-To this aim, it supports for the interconnection of multiple UEs to the Internet, via a radio access network of multiple eNBs connected to a single SGW/PGW node, as shown in Figure :ref:`fig-epc-topology`.
+To this aim, it supports for the interconnection of multiple UEs to the Internet, via a radio access network of multiple eNBs connected to a single SGW/PGW node, as shown in Figure :ref:`fig-ngc-topology`.

-The following design choices have been made for the EPC model:
+The following design choices have been made for the NGC model:

  #.
 The only Packet Data Network (PDN) type supported is IPv4.
  #.
 The SGW and PGW functional entities are implemented within a single
     node, which is hence referred to as the SGW/PGW node.
  #.
 The scenarios with inter-SGW mobility are not of interests.
 Hence, a
     single SGW/PGW node will be present in all simulations scenarios
  #.
-A requirement for the EPC model is that it can be used to simulate the
+A requirement for the NGC model is that it can be used to simulate the
     end-to-end performance of realistic applications.
-Hence, it should be possible to use with the EPC model any regular ns-3 application working on top of TCP or UDP.
+Hence, it should be possible to use with the NGC model any regular ns-3 application working on top of TCP or UDP.
  #.
 Another requirement is the possibility of simulating network topologies
     with the presence of multiple eNBs, some of which might be